St. John the Baptist Catholic School

 5th Grade

-Mrs. Murray has been teaching 4th grade homeroom and 5th grade Social Studies at St. John’s for 6 years.
+Mrs. Murray has been teaching 4th grade homeroom and 5th grade Social Studies at St. John’s since 2019.
 For the 2025-26 school year she will be teaching 5th grade homeroom and 4th grade Social Studies.
 She has been a teacher for almost 20 years, including the time she was subbing while raising her children.
 Mrs. Murray holds a BA in English from Illinois State and a Masters in Education from National Louis University.
-Mrs. Murray loves the staff and families at St. John there is nowhere else she would rather be!
+Mrs. Murray loves the staff and families at St. John the Baptist.
+There is nowhere else she would rather be!

 Favorite Bible Verse